 Agents must show homes in all neighborhoods.
 I once worked with a buyer who during our tour made it clear that she wanted to view homes in only "white" neighborhoods.
 Apart from the fact I don't work with racist buyers, I could not work with this person even if I wanted to, which I did not.
 There are real estate agents in this business who say they do not care about Fair Housing Act, and if a buyer wants to see homes based on protected classes, they will show those buyers because they do not agree with Fair Housing.

 It doesn't matter whether an agent agrees or does not agree, violating the Fair Housing Act is against the law.
-An agent could lose her real estate license harboring that kind of backward attitude.
-But some agents believe they are above the law.
+An agent could lose his or her real estate license harboring that kind of backward attitude.
+But some agents believe they are above the law, or that they won't get caught.
 There are good and bad people in all professions.